How To Grow Nasturtium Flowers In Containers

 Although disease-free, there are a few pests and issues to be aware of.

 Slugs and snails chew leaves, leaving uneven notches or completely devouring them.
-Slugs and snails should be hand-picked and disposed of.
+They should be hand-picked and disposed of.

 If you notice symptoms of this illness, remove and kill the plants.
-Acidic soils should be limed, and replanting in the same spot should be avoided.
+Lime acidic soils, and avoid replanting in the same spot.

 Wilt is a bacterial infection produced by Pseudomonas solanacearum, which dwells in plant waste and invades roots from the soil.